A-Level Computer Science

 WHAT DO I NEED?

-5 GCSEs grade 5 or aboce including Mathematis and English or equivalent international qualifications.
+5 GCSEs grade 5 or above including Mathematics and English or equivalent international qualifications.

 For international students who have taken IELTS, we require an overall score of 5.5 with a minimum of 5.5 for each of the reading and writing components.
 For international students who have taken iGCSE English (Second Language), we require grade 5 or above.